seedstack/website/content/docs/business/qualified-injection.md

         weight: 50
 ---

-With the business framework, much like the rest of SeedStack, you declare injection points with an interface type not an implementation one.
-The framework discovers any implementation of a specific interface and will inject it through its interface.

-For a specific interface, the business framework supports multiple implementations.
-This is particularly useful when you have multiple algorithms of implementation technologies for an interface.

-If multiple implementations of a specific interface are found, you must use a qualifier on each one to differentiate them.
-Qualifiers are annotations that are annotated with {{< java "javax.inject.Qualifier" "@" >}}.
-To choose an implementation at the injection point, simply use the same qualifier as the implementation and put it alongside the `@Inject` annotation.
+In the business framework, you always [inject]({{< ref "docs/seed/dependency-injection.md" >}}) dependencies by interface not by implementation class.
+For each injection point, two situations are possible:

+* If only one implementation exists for a specific interface, it is injected without ambiguity.
+* If multiple exists for a specific interface, the injection point should be qualified to select the implementation to inject.
+This done by putting an **qualifier annotation** along the {{< java "javax.inject.Inject" "@" >}} annotation.

+# Built-in qualifiers

+SeedStack provides several built-in qualifiers.

+## @InMemory

+The {{< java "org.seedstack.business.util.inmemory.InMemory" "@" >}} qualifier denotes an implementation that stores its state in memory only.
+It currently can be applied to:

+* The {{< java "org.seedstack.business.domain.Repository" >}} interface for selecting an implementation of repository that stores aggregates in a map.
+* The {{< java "org.seedstack.business.util.SequenceGenerator" >}} interface for selecting an implementation that generates
+a sequence of numbers with an {{< java "java.util.concurrent.atomic.AtomicLong" >}}.

+## @Random

+The {{< java "org.seedstack.business.util.random.Random" "@" >}} qualifier denotes an implementation that uses random values.
+It currently can be applied to:

+* The {{< java "org.seedstack.business.util.UuidGenerator" >}} interface for selecting an implementation that generates
+a random {{< java "java.util.UUID" >}}.

+## Other built-in qualifiers

+Other qualifiers can be found in [add-ons]({{< baseUrl >}}addons), particularly in persistence add-ons.

-# @Named qualifier
+# Generic @Named qualifier

 The {{< java "javax.inject.Named" "@" >}} annotation is a qualifier that uses a String as the qualifying element.
 This is the only qualifier that is part of the JSR-330 standard.